seanreed1111/sql-recipes/recipes.md

 …
 The results show the data that drove the CASE function’s decision in our recipe.
 The values in bold were the results returned by our recipe.
 For the first, second, fourth, and fifth rows shown, END_DATE FROM the HR.JOB_HISTORY table IS NULL, so the CASE operation returned the HIRE_DATE.
-For the third row, with EMPLOYEE_ID 122, END_DATE has a date value, and thus was returned in preference to HIRE_DATE when examined by our original recipe.
+For the third row, with EMPLOYEE_ID 122, END_DATE has a date value, and thus was returned in preference to HIRE_DATE when exaMINed by our original recipe.
 There is a shorthand form of the CASE statement known as the Simple CASE that only operates against one column or expression and has THEN clauses for possible values.
 This wouldn’t have suited us as Oracle limits the use of NULL with the Simple CASE in awkward ways.

 ---